Study and exams - FAQs

 On this page you will find answers to the most important questions on the non-lecture period (starting 20.07.2020), the exam period (July – October 2020) and on the current plans for the winter term 2020/21.

-Information concerning the organization of the university in these times, on health protection and much more can be found under the link Current measures.
+Information concerning the organization of the university in these tims, on health protection and much more can be found following the link current measures.

 - Will the lecture period in the summer term 2020 be extended beyond the scheduled time due to the late start?